On infinite effectivity of motivic spectra and the vanishing of their motives: Preliminaries

 In this subsection $\cu$ will denote a triangulated category closed with respect to all small coproducts.
 We recall the following (more or less) well-known definitions.

 \begin{defi} 1.
 We will say that an object $M$ of $ \cu$ is {\it compact} whenever the functor $\cu(M,-)$ respects coproducts.

-2. We will say that a set $\{C_i\}\subset \obj \cu$ generates a subcategory $\du\subset \cu $ {\it as a localizing subcategory} if $\du$ equals the smallest full strict triangulated subcategory of $\cu$ that is closed with respect to small coproducts and contains all $C_i$.
+2. We will say that a class $C=\{C_i\}\subset \obj \cu$ generates a subcategory $\du\subset \cu $ {\it as a localizing subcategory} if $\du$ equals the smallest full strict triangulated subcategory of $\cu$ that is closed with respect to small coproducts and contains $C$.

-We will say that $C_i$ generate $\cu$ as its own localizing subcategory if we can take $\du= \cu $ in this definition.